Alaska

 Sea lions.

-Today we chartered a small plane to fly us over Denali National Park.
-The flight gave us spectacular up-close views of Mount Denali (a.k.a.
-McKinley) as well as Mount Foraker and Mount Hunter.
-We flew to base camp, where climbers start their journey up the mountain, and followed their footsteps.
-We saw glaciers, peaks, small glacial lakes.
-We opened the windows of the plane for most of the trip, and got so close to Denali that it felt like we could just reach out and touch it (while being perfectly aware that sticking an arm out of a moving plane is a really bad idea).
+Today we chartered a small plane to fly us over Denali National Park, and it was an incredible experience.
+Our pilot flew us right up to Mount Denali — the highest peak in North America at 20,310 feet (6,190 meters) — as well as neighboring Mount Foraker and Mount Hunter.
+We opened the windows of the plane for most of the trip and got so close that it felt like we could reach out and touch the rock face, while being perfectly aware that sticking an arm out of a moving plane is a spectacularly bad idea.

 Our pilot, ready to fly us around Denali.